ZehaIrawan/instant_search/README.md

 # Handling scaling with sidekiq

+## Bug
-- Search doesnt if navigate to analytics then come back
+[x] Search doesn't work if navigate to analytics then come back [] trends on what people are searching for the most.
+[] seeds run everytime I deploy, need to delete first